-Some payday lenders are responding to some complaints asking for refunds of interest by saying you misrepresented or lied about your income or expenses when you took out the loans.
-Every case is different, but here are some things people say.
+Some lenders responding to affordability complaints by saying your application wasn’t accurate about your income or expenses when you took out the loans.

-I often give Income & Expenditure (I&E) sheets to trainee CAB advisers and ask them to complete one in ten minutes.
-After doing this, they realise it isn’t as easy as it sounds!
+I sometimes ask trainee debt advisers to complete an Income & Expenditure sheet.
+After trying, they realise it isn’t as easy as it sounds!
 It’s common for people to:

 - forget annual expenses and variable costs (car costs, Christmas, school uniforms, school trips etc);